 Here are my go-to hand sanitizer recipes:

-- Mix all ingredients and store in a reusable silicone tube (like this one).
+- Mix all ingredients and store in a reusable silicone tube.

 - Use as needed to naturally remove germs from hands.